471D38UNNUX/Metasploit-Framework-Installer/README.md

 #msfconsole

+For Linux based on Red Hat and SUSE command not found problem copy all files in msfix to /bin and run sudo chmod +x /bin/msf*

 Nb: run as non root user

-For Linux based on Red Hat and SUSE command not found problem copy all files in msfix to /bin

 For Kali/Parrot installation: